 It is not uncommon for people to meet their partner in the workplace or employ their spouse or partner in their small business to provide additional support and reduce labour costs.
-What would happen to their employment if your relationship were to break down?
 Disputes may arise if your ex-partner starts causing problems in the workplace through improper behavior or dishonesty.
-In this blog, we review whether you can terminate your ex-partner’s employment and some considerations for the future.
+In this blog, we review whether you can terminate your ex-partner’s employment and evaluate some considerations for the future.

 Can I terminate my ex-partner’s employment?

 You can terminate your ex-partner’s employment on the condition that the termination is lawful and would be for the same reasons as any other employee in your workplace, regardless of their relationship to you.
 There must a valid reason for their dismissal and this will vary depending on your individual circumstances.